stefanoamorelli/companies-house-mcp/README.md

 # Companies House MCP Server

-Access UK company data through the Companies House API directly in Claude.
+Access UK company data through the Companies House API directly in MCP clients.

 ## What it does

-This MCP server lets you search and retrieve information about UK companies, including:
+This [MCP](https://modelcontextprotocol.io) server lets you search and retrieve information about UK companies, including:
 - Company details and registration info
 - Directors and officers
 - Filing history